 Detailed information of our regulatory role and guidance on how regulations apply to developers can be found on our energy from waste regulations webpage and our guidance on licencing of anaerobic digestion plants

-We are responsible for some of the primary environmental legislation that will cover carbon capture and storage (CCS) in Scotland: Pollution Prevention and Control (Scotland) Regulations 2012 and the European Emissions Trading System, and have statutory duties within the land use planning system and local air quality management system.
+We are responsible for some of the primary environmental legislation that will cover carbon capture and storage (CCS) in Scotland: Pollution Prevention and Control (Scotland) Regulations 2012 and the European Emissions Trading System, and have statutory duties within the land use planning system and air quality management plans